a-n-t-h-o-n-y/TermOx/docs/manual/widget.md

 # Widget

-Widgets are the main building block in CPPurses.
+Widgets are the main building block in TermOx.
 Each Widget attempts to have a single, well defined purpose.
 This can be to display the time, to take text input and display what was typed, to be a pushable button, etc...

-Widgets are the core of CPPurses, each application is built up of a hierarchy of Widgets.
+Widgets are the core of TermOx, each application is built up of a hierarchy of Widgets.
 [Layout](layouts.md) Widgets act as containers, grouping multiple Widgets together into logical units.
 These Widgets and Layouts form a tree structure that holds the entire application's UI state.